andrezeitz/z-dentist-milestone-4/README.md

 <img width="733" alt="contrast" src="https://user-images.githubusercontent.com/85236391/138835792-aaeb12b5-5531-432a-bf4a-f22061d0ea8f.png">

 ## Features
 The website has the following features:
 ### Navigation bar
 Navigation bar is visible on the top of the website with a logo that is clickable to update the site.
+When someone is logged in the navigation bar will change so the user can see there username and a logout button om the right top side.
+The registration and login links will also dissapear once logged in.
 The navigation links will collapse on smaller screens.

 ### Home
 The home page contains a big hero picture with a "Book an Appointment" button on it.